 - If you don't like your score and want some help -- you could reach out to your CMO and ask - not likely for the average physician.
 The Index also contains an anemic set of digital resources purported to help you become less stressed.
 I have checked these out and they are strange collection of random resources that will be ineffective in helping a truly burned out physician IMHO.
 Remember that Mayo's forte is burnout surveys, not prevention tools and training.

 - Then the organization is equipped to ask you to repeat your Well-Being Index at whatever interval they wish.
 And, of course, Mayo maintains that regular surveys are a pillar of a burnout prevention program.

 Here is what Mayo says about this system ...

-Mayo has the audacity to claim up front ... with no proof of accuracy ... that this system will "Improve Your Organization Wellbeing".
+Mayo has the audacity to claim up front ... with no proof of accuracy ... that this system will "Beat Burnout.
+Renew Purpose.
+Transform the Approach to Wellbeing".
 That is the actual tag line of their sales page here.
 Click the link and check it out for yourself.
 BTW, if you want to ask a question to the people at this website ... they will be salespeople, not a physician and certainly not a burnout expert.

-1) I am certain that this system will improve the scores on their index for two simple reasons:
+1) I am certain that survey scores will improve over time for two simple reasons:

 - It is being requested by your employer